List of Marvel Comics characters: W: Wiz Kid

 Wiz Kid (Takeshi 'Taki' Matsuya) is a mutant character appearing in X-Men related titles.
-The character was created by Louise Simonson and Jon Bogdanove, and first appeared in X-Terminators (Vol. 1) #1 (June 1988).
+The character was created by Louise Simonson and Jon Bogdanove, and first appeared in X-Terminators #1 (June 1988).
 Wiz Kid has the power of technokinesis and can manipulate and rearrange machinery with his mind.
 He tends to use this ability on his own wheelchair, giving it various forms and functions.

 Takeshi Matsuya was orphaned at a young age when his parents died in a car crash, which also resulted in him becoming paraplegic.
 He befriends the young mutants Leech and Artie Maddicks at his school.
-During the Inferno event, the three boys are kidnapped by N'astirh's demons to be used in a ritual, however N'astirh uses Taki to build him a supercomputer to increase his own abilities.
+During the Inferno event, the three boys are kidnapped by N'astirh's demons to be used in a ritual and N'astirh uses Taki to build him a supercomputer to increase his own abilities.
 Taki then helps the New Mutants and the X-Terminators defeat the demons.

 Taki retains his powers after the Decimation, but lists himself as depowered on the S.H.I.E.L.D database.

-He goes on to join Avengers Academy.
+Taki goes on to join Avengers Academy.

-During the Krakoan Age, Taki joins S.W.O.R.D.'s mutant team, the Six, as the 'Control'.
-After Abigail Brand is found to be a traitor for Orchis, Taki joins the X-Corps, maintaining their base with Trinary.
+During the Krakoan Age, Taki joins S.W.O.R.D.'s mutant team, the Six, as the 'Control' while making use of Professor X's old hoverchair.
+After Abigail Brand is discovered to be a traitor for Orchis and Henry Peter Gyrich discovered to be a triple agent, Taki joins the X-Corps, maintaining their base with Trinary.
+The two keep X-Corps Island cloaked from Orchis.